-To calculate the amount of federal or state* assistance earned by a student who has withdrawn, BVU will first determine the percentage of assistance the student earned.
-The percentage of assistance earned is equal to the percentage of the period of enrollment that was completed as of and including the day the student withdrew, up to the 60 percent point in time.
+To calculate the amount of federal assistance earned by a student who has withdrawn, BVU will first determine the percentage of assistance the student earned.
+The percentage of assistance earned is equal to the percentage of the period of enrollment that was completed as of and including the day the student withdrew, up to and including the 60 percent point in time.
 The percentage will be calculated using calendar days completed as of the day the student withdraws divided by the number of days in the enrollment/payment period.
 Interim will be included with the spring semester when appropriate.
 All scheduled breaks of five or more days, including Saturdays and Sundays, will be taken out of the calculation.
 The calculated earned percentage is applied to the total amount of assistance that was disbursed or could have been disbursed to the student (allowable post withdrawal disbursements included), or on the student's behalf, for the period of enrollment, as of the withdrawal date.
-If the withdrawal occurs after the 60 percent point, then the percentage of federal/state aid earned is 100 percent.
+If the withdrawal occurs after the 60 percent point, then the percentage of federal aid earned is 100 percent.

 The order of the return of Title IV funds will be as follows:

 - Perkins Loan

 - Direct PLUS Loans